 - 1. Asynchronous pathway: posting in group discussion forum on Canvas.
-If you choose this option for a unit, you will be prompted to join a discussion group in the first week; please do so by 11am on the Thursday.
-Then, you should follow the instructions in the Canvas modules each week.
+If you choose this option for a unit, you will be prompted to join a discussion group in the first week; please do so by 3:30pm on the Thursday.
+Then, follow the instructions in the Canvas modules each week.
 During the first three weeks of each unit, it will include, at minimum, posting a summary reflection by the end of the week (11:59pm on Mondays).
 In the final week of each unit (Weeks 5, 10, and/or 14), you will be asked to post several times throughout the week in order to work with your group members to synthesize, analyze, and reflect on the unit as a whole. - 2.
 Synchronous pathway: participating in group discussion sessions on Zoom.
-If you choose this option, attend weekly Zoom sessions on Thursdays from 11am-12:20pm throughout the unit.
+If you choose this option, attend weekly Zoom sessions on Thursdays from 3:30-4:50pm throughout the unit.
 These classes will involve real-time discussion and activity.
 If you choose this option, please be willing and able to turn on at least your mic for small group discussions.
 If you are not able to do this or would prefer not to do so, please choose the asynchronous option instead.

 Please plan to stay in the same pathway for the whole unit.
-If you know you will not (or might not) be able to attend all of the synchronous sessions in the unit, or if you do not want to turn on your mic in a Zoom session, you should choose the asynchronous pathway.
+If you know you will not (or might not) be able to attend all of the synchronous sessions in a unit, you should choose the asynchronous pathway.
 You are very welcome to switch pathways between units depending on what is best for your circumstances, availability, and learning.
 If something unexpected happens and you must switch pathways mid-unit, please contact the instructor or the TA to discuss the options.